DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Jeanne, I think you can come here too.
 It is just..."

-The criminal behind this destruction already left.
+The criminal behind the destruction had already left.
-As Kai was watching footprints, which were following deeper into the forest, he tightly grasped the radio.
+As Kai was watching the footprints which continued deeper into the forest, he tightly grasped the radio.

-"We might have hard time reaching the southern border."
+"We might have a hard time reaching the southern border."

 -------------------------------------------------------------------------------

 <a href="#Part2" id="Part2" class="Bookmark"></a>

-The green maze was repainted by madder red colour.
+The green maze was repainted by a madder red colour.
-Behind these thick leaves, sun could be seen going down to the horizon.
+Behind the thick leaves, the sun could be seen going down to the horizon.
-Before long the night has arrived.
+Before long, the night had arrived.

 _TL Note:_ Author uses `生い茂る葉の上では` here, which is hard to get right for me so I re-phrased.
 But probably I need to come back to it.